Syntax Document

 Conflict Resolution

-When there are naming conflicts with imported packages, you can use different key names in dependencies:
+When imported package names conflict, can use different key names in dependencies:

 [dependencies]